Lê Công Định: International response

 Numerous governments and organizations have condemned the arrest and demanded Lê Công Định's immediate release.

 The U.S. Commission on International Religious Freedom (USCIRF) describes Định as a "peaceful human rights defender" and released a statement that "The arrest of Lê Công Định demonstrates a disturbing but familiar pattern.
 Peaceful advocates for religious freedom and related human rights are intimidated, harassed, and jailed.
 Lê Công Định’s arrest demonstrates that no human rights, including the freedom of religion, are secure in Vietnam.”

 A statement on the United States Department of State website reads "Vietnam's arrest of Mr. Định contradicts the government's own commitment to internationally accepted standards of human rights and to the rule of law.
 We urge the Government of Vietnam to release Mr. Định immediately and unconditionally, as well as all other prisoners in detention for peacefully expressing their views."

 Referencing President Nguyen Minh Triet's address the week prior, The Human Rights Watch's Asia director called "this arrest makes a mockery of the president's lofty words.
 It tells other lawyers and human rights defenders just what they can expect if they dare to speak out."

 The International Bar Association's (IBA's) Human Rights Institute calls the arrest "arbitrary" and expressed concern in a letter to Prime Minister Nguyen Tan Dung "that the arrest could be linked to the fact that Mr Lê Công Định has expressed critical views on the Vietnamese government".

 Viet Tan, the Vietnam Reform Party, released a statement calling for "a release of attorney Lê Công Định and other political prisoners who have been in jail or were recently detained."

 On 17 June 2009, Amnesty International, who granted Lê Công Định with the status of prisoner of conscience, issued a statement calling the authorities to release him immediately and to "either repeal or amend provisions in the 1999 Penal Code which criminalize peaceful political dissent".

 Reporters Without Borders and IFEX have also called for the immediate release of Lê Công Định.

+Release

+On February 6, 2013, Định was released from prison but remained under house arrest.